Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Oktober 2025 09.59.16 UTC
+- WIB: Sabtu, 11 Oktober 2025 10.32.46 UTC
-- WITA: Sabtu, 11 Oktober 2025 10.59.16 UTC
+- WITA: Sabtu, 11 Oktober 2025 11.32.46 UTC
-- WIT: Sabtu, 11 Oktober 2025 11.59.16 UTC
+- WIT: Sabtu, 11 Oktober 2025 12.32.46 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship